Glossary

 Transaction

-A transaction is a discrete request submitted for inclusion on the Entropy blockchain containing a Program or account registration, modification, or other arbitrary data that a user such as a program developer or autonomous agent wants to have signed and validated by the Entropy Network.
+A transaction is a specific request submitted for inclusion on the Entropy blockchain.
+It can contain a program or account registration, modification, or any other data that a user, like a program developer or autonomous agent, wants to have signed and validated by the Entropy Network.

 User